MattWilliamsDev/resume/README.md

 * Google Developer Tools
 * Anything else you can throw at me

-# Experience Summary
-* 8+ years working with Adobe Photoshop and the rest of the Adobe Creative Suite for graphic design and web design purposes.
-This includes everything from logo design to basic graphic creation to complete template design, slicing, and implementation into various CMS platforms.
-* 13+years working with HTML and CSS
-* 5+ years working with PHP/MySQL, and [L|W]AMP servers
-* 7+ years working with JS professionally
-* 7+ years working with frontend frameworks and developing input-driven applications
-* 5+ years experience architecting and building testable and reusable frontend UI components for use in web, native, or hybrid applications
-* 2+ years experience leading and teaching backend/hybrid development teams to become more comfortable and proficient with modern frontend app development
-* 1.5 years experience as a frontend lead on a diverse team located across multiple continents
-* Excellent written and verbal communication skills, along with a strong ability to multi-task and be able to manage multiple deadlines on multiple projects at once.
-* Able to work well with a team and effectively communicate thoughts and ideas.
-* Strong problem-solving skills and ability to quickly adapt to new situations and needs.
-* Constantly striving to deliver the highest-quality work possible while maintaining deadlines
-* Unquenchable thirst to learn new ideas, points-of-view, strategies, and techniques to assure thoroughness in development and decision-making.
-* Relentless drive to help make myself, my teammates, and my delivered work the best it can possibly be by staying aware of new development updates, trends, methods, frameworks, and techniques.
-* Self-motivational skills allow me to thrive while working remotely, on my own, or as a relied-upon member of a team.

-# Experience
+# Relevant Work Experience
 ### Frontend Developer
 ### DeveloperTown
 #### Indianapolis, IN, April 2019 - Present
 * Custom applications development using React (with Redux, Typescript, Material UI)
+* Clients include Cummins, Samaritan Ministries, and
-* Approximately 3-months spent on project with Cummins, Inc.
+* Approximately 3-months spent working with Cummins, Inc.
-* Remainder of time has been spent in a staff augmentation role at Samaritan Ministries via 8th Light
+* 1+ year in a staff augmentation role at Samaritan Ministries via 8th Light which included teaching and developing new front-end talent
-* Teaching and developing new front-end talent has been a large part of my role with Samaritan
+* Currently working for

 ### Consultant
 ### Centric Consulting
 #### Indianapolis, IN, January 2014 - March 2019
+* 1+ years working in a staff augmentation role at Kroger as UI lead for the LEAP application
+* Approximately 6 months working with Churchill Downs on an Angular-based kiosk application
+* Approximately 1.5 years experience with Angular (2+) application development (with TypeScript)
 * 1.5 years in staff augmentation role with the Marketing Cloud App UI and Campaigns App UI teams at ExactTarget
 * Part of the team responsible for creating and maintaining the admin areas, MC menu bar, dashboard, calendar, and other areas of the larger Marketing Cloud app utilizing a Backbone Marionette app running inside of an Express JS app via NodeJS
 * Part of the team responsible for rewriting the ET Campaigns app with the Backbone Marionette framework.
 I was personally responsible for the Asset Storyboard, along with other areas of the campaigns app and overall approval process
-* 1+ years working in a staff augmentation role at Kroger as UI lead for the LEAP application
 * 2+ years working with ReactJS for a custom app development
-* Approximately 1.5 years experience with Angular (2+) application development (with TypeScript)
 * Approximately 8 months writing iPad apps with Swift for Ascension Health
 * Trained in native mobile application development with both Objective-C and React Native
 * Some experience with React Native for building cross-platform native mobile apps, and the Ionic platform for building hybrid mobile apps